The best beaches in Corfu - Citimarks

 Exhilarating nature

-In Corfu, everything exudes a grace born by a harmonic blend between Greece and Italy; the campanile of Saint Spyridon and the oval face of the villagers who walk barefoot on the streets; the amphora or the white tin over a woman’s head who walks with the allure of a Goddess; the farmhouses with the big colonnade canopy; the embrace of Garitsa bay; the semi-tropical garden at Monrepos royal mansion; but also the simple cornfields in the plain of Ropa, lined by gray olives trees, in a frame of bucolic hills.
+In Corfu, an aura of grace permeates everything, a result of a harmonious fusion between Greece and Italy: from the campanile of Saint Spyridon to the sun-kissed faces of villagers strolling barefoot along the streets; from the amphora or the white tin balanced delicately on a woman’s head, exuding the allure of a goddess, to the farmhouses adorned with grand colonnaded canopies; from the tender embrace of Garitsa Bay to the semi-tropical garden at Monrepos royal mansion.
+Even the simple cornfields in the plains of Ropa, bordered by silver olive trees against the backdrop of bucolic hills, contribute to this captivating frame.

-[…] This emerald freshness is a medicine.
-Levitating high above the rocky Ithaca or the shores of Parga, Corfu looks like a basket of grass tossed over the waves.
+[…] This emerald freshness acts as a soothing elixir.
+Hovering above the rugged landscapes of Ithaca or the shores of Parga, Corfu appears as a woven basket of grass tossed gently over the undulating waves.

 Raymon Matton,